An oasis of calm, with rejuvenating hot-stone massage, plus Balinese and Thai treatments.

 Boat trips on the Tonlé Sap and Mekong Rivers are very popular with visitors.
 Sunset cruises are ideal, the burning sun sinking slowly...

 Self-described as a 'music and tapas' bar, the Doors is a sophisticated place with a long bar, mouth-watering Spanish bites, expensive...

 One of the grandest old French houses in the city is home to this stylish bistro and bar.
 The menu takes diners on a global tour and...

 Located at the northern end of Monivong Blvd, the French embassy played a significant role in the dramas that unfolded after the fall of Phnom Penh on 17 April 1975.
 About 800 foreigners and 600 Cambodians took refuge in the embassy.
-Within 48 hours, the Khmer Rouge informed the French vice-consul that the new government did not recognise diplomatic privileges and that if all the Cambodians in the compound were not handed over, the lives of the foreigners inside would also be forfeited.
+Within 48 hours, the Khmer Rouge informed the French vice-consul that they did not recognise diplomatic privileges – and if the Cambodians in the compound were not handed over, the lives of the foreigners inside would also be forfeited.

 Cambodian women married to foreigners could stay; Cambodian men married to foreign women could not.
 Foreigners wept as servants, colleagues, friends, lovers and husbands were escorted out of the embassy gates.
 At the end of the month the foreigners were expelled from Cambodia by truck.
 Many of the Cambodians were never seen again.
 Today a high, whitewashed wall surrounds the massive complex, and the French have returned to Cambodia in a big way, promoting French language and culture in their former colony.